Ford Racing 3

-Ford Racing 3 is a racing video game published by Empire Interactive, 2K Games, and ZOO Digital.
+Ford Racing 3 is a racing video game published by Empire Interactive, 2K, and ZOO Digital.
 It is the third game in the Ford Racing series, and was released in Europe in October 2004, for Microsoft Windows, PlayStation 2 and Xbox.
 In the United States, the game was released on the same platforms the following year, followed by releases later that year for the Game Boy Advance and Nintendo DS.
 Visual Impact Productions developed the GBA and DS versions, while Razorworks developed the other versions.
 The game received mixed reviews, critics were divided in its soundtrack, physics and overall content and gameplay.

 Gameplay

 The home console and GBA versions feature 55 Ford vehicles, while the DS version has 26 Ford vehicles.
 The console version includes the Ford Competition and Ford Challenge modes.
 Ford Competition, a single-player mode, consists of 14 tournaments, each one made up of races using only certain types of vehicles.
 Ford Challenge consists of various race events in which certain challenges must be completed to progress to the next event.
 Four challenges exist for each vehicle class, with an easy, medium, and hard difficulty setting for each challenge.
 Additionally, the game features the Ford Collection mode, in which the player designs custom challenges by selecting a track, conditions, and vehicles.

 The DS version includes the main Career mode, which is divided into 14 race tournaments, each with a different vehicle class and consisting of various race types, including elimination races.
 Tournaments contain up to six races each.
 A certain number of points are awarded to each racer depending on what place they came in at the end of each race.
 The racer with the most points at the end of the tournament is the winner.
 The game also includes 22 various challenges, categorized by vehicle class.
 Each vehicle has a single challenge.
 The player begins the game with three vehicles and a few race tracks, while other vehicles and tracks must be unlocked by completing challenges and competitions.
 The DS version also includes a Ford Collection mode, consisting of 10 different types of races, which the player can win to unlock additional content.

 The PC version supports six-player network player through a local area network or the Internet, while the Xbox version supports online multiplayer for a maximum of six players through Xbox Live.
 The GBA version includes a multiplayer option with the use of a Game Link Cable.
 The DS version also has a multiplayer option, which requires each player to have a copy of the game.